RemiRbt/raspberry-pi-heating-control/README.md

 # Raspberry PI heating control project

 This is a small project to turn on the heater automatically 1h before waking up.
+The goal is to fix the motor blades to the heating potentiometer.
-Integrating shutdown button and reset motor position button.
+It contains the integration of the shutdown button and reset motor position button.

 You'll need:
 - Raspberry Pi (any model)